gctools-outilsgc/aurora-design-system/documentation/pages/forms-overall-design-and-labels.md

 ## Placeholder Text

 *Placeholder text is used only to provide supplemental information or additional guidance on how to complete a text field.
 Placeholder text DOES NOT replace a label or microcopy.
-Placeholder text should only be used if an example of a text input improves the user experience, rather than as a replacement to other important information indicators.
+Placeholder text should only be used if an example of a text input improves the user experience, rather than as a replacement for other important information indicators.

 Placeholder text is text that appears directly in the input field.
 This text is not meant to be used as a label, but can provide supplemental information or an example for the user.